California Aqueduct: Coastal Branch

 The Coastal Branch splits from the main line 11.3 mi south-southeast of Kettleman City transiting Kings County, Kern County, San Luis Obispo County, and Santa Barbara County to deliver water to the coastal cities of San Luis Obispo, Santa Maria, and Santa Barbara.
 The Coastal Branch is 116 mi and has five pump stations.
 Phase I, an above-ground aqueduct totaling 15 mi from where it branches from the California Aqueduct, was completed in 1968.
-With construction beginning in 1994, Phase II consists of 101 mi of a 42–57 in diameter buried pipeline extending from the Devils Den Pump Plant, and terminates at Tank 5 on Vandenberg Air Force Base in Santa Barbara County.
+With construction beginning in 1994, Phase II consists of 101 mi of a 42–57 in diameter buried pipeline extending from the Devils Den Pump Plant, and terminates at Tank 5 on Vandenberg Space Force Base in Santa Barbara County.
 The Central Coast Water Authority (CCWA) extension, completed in 1997, is a (30–39 in) (76–99 cm) diameter pipeline that travels 42 mi from Vandenberg through Vandenberg Village, Lompoc, Buellton, and Solvang where it terminates at Lake Cachuma in Los Padres National Forest.